 Platforms: DS, Mac, PC, PS2, PS3, PS4, Switch, Wii, Xbox, Xbox 360 and Xbox One

 Players: You can play with 2 players in the same room and up to 8 players online

 Costs: Purchase cost

-Tony Hawk 1 and 2 has 1 accessibility feature for Difficulty which deals with how you can adjust the challenge of play, and assistance the game offers when you fail or get stuck.
+We've documented 1 accessibility feature for Difficulty in Tony Hawk 1 and 2 which deals with how you can adjust the challenge of play, and assistance the game offers when you fail or get stuck.